∗ 1 lb. brussels sprouts cut in half or quartered if really large

-3. For the dressing combine the remaining 6 tablespoons Avohass Lime Infused XV
+3. For the dressing combine the remaining 6 tablespoons Avohass Garlic Infused avocado oil, 3 tablespoons apple cider or balsamic vinegar, 2 teaspoons dijon mustard.
+Add salt & pepper to taste.

 4. Once the brussels and quinoa are ready, combine in a large bowl, add the nuts and pour over the dressing.
 Toss so everything gets coated well.

 5. Serve warm or room temperature.
 It’s even good chilled for lunch the next day if you have any leftovers.